MetSoc Award for Research excellence

 - A listing of awards previously received

 - A listing of academic achievements

-- A nominator can put forward only one candiddate up for nomination in each award category.
-NEW as of year 2020
+- A nominator can put forward only one candidate up for nomination in each award category.

 - Each award shall be made from time to time as circumstances warrant with no more than one award recipient per year.

 - The nominators are responsible for verifying that all conditions of the award have been satisfied and all procedures were properly followed in making the nomination.

 - All nominations will stand for three years.